 This course provides an examination of the role women play as perpetrators of crime, crime victims, and professionals working in the criminal justice system.
 In addition, theories of female criminality and the general social forces influencing the treatment of women as offenders, victims, and justice system staff will be covered.
-Prerequisites: CCJ1020 (DSC2010 for Homeland Security Major) Lecture Hours: 40.0; Lab Hours: 00.0
+Prerequisites: CCJ1020 Lecture Hours: 40; Lab Hours: 0